 The importance of character witnesses

 Weinstein’s defense reportedly plans to challenge his accusers’ statements by revealing emails that showed warm feelings after the alleged assaults.
 This means the prosecution will want witnesses to support the accusers’ credibility, but if the jury convicts Weinstein, will it be for the two assaults of which he’s accused?
 Or would it be for the six assaults the jury might hear about?

-At Kammen & Moudy, our attorneys understand the importance of witness testimony.
+At Kammen & Moudy, LLC, our attorneys understand the importance of witness testimony.
 We understand the ways testimony—even bad testimony—can affect a jury.
 No innocent person should be convicted of a crime due simply to the number of people giving testimony, so we use every tool at our disposal to keep the playing field level.